rubygems/bundler/ISSUES.md

 # Bundler Issues

+So!
+You're having problems with Bundler.
+This file is here to help.
+If you're running into an error, try reading the rest of this file for help.
+If you can't figure out how to solve your problem, there are also instructions on how to report a bug.

+## Documentation

+Instructions for common Bundler uses can be found on the [Bundler documentation site](http://gembundler.com/v1.0/).

+Detailed information about each Bundler command, including help with common problems, can be found in the [Bundler man pages](http://gembundler.com/man/bundle.1.html).

 ## Troubleshooting

-Instructions for common Bundler use-cases can be found on the [Bundler documentation site](http://gembundler.com/v1.0/).

-Detailed information about each Bundler command, including help with common problems, can be found in the [Bundler man pages](http://gembundler.com/man/bundle.1.html).
+### Heroku errors

+Please open a ticket with Heroku if you're having trouble deploying.
+They have a professional support team who can help you resolve Heroku issues far better than the Bundler team can.
+If the problem that you are having turns out to be a bug in Bundler itself, Heroku support can get the exact details to us.

+### Something else

 After reading the documentation, try these troubleshooting steps: